 But her love of history came from knowing a number of elderly ladies in what was then a small town community.
 At garden parties, over fresh-squeezed lemonade, she heard talk of history — but not about dates, battles, or political figures.
 It was personal, about how their relatives (or they) survived hard times, how mothers worried about their children during epidemics and wars, where they were when Pearl Harbor was attacked and how they helped the war effort afterwards.
 From them she learned that history is a very human drama.

 Elliott graduated from Wake Forest University and holds a masters degree in journalism from the University of North Carolina.
-A long-time writer for the Washingtonian magazine, Elliott was twice a finalist for the National Magazine Award and recipient of numerous Dateline awards.
+A long-time senior writer for the Washingtonian magazine, Elliott was twice a finalist for the National Magazine Award and recipient of numerous Dateline awards.
 She wrote often on children, women’s issues, and health.